Q1: Why should I join the East Atlanta Security Patrol?

 Q6: How does the East Atlanta Security Patrol work?

-During each shift, the EASP officer will drive by the house of each member at least once, usually two or more times.
+During each shift, the EASP officer will drive by the house of each home member at least once, usually two or more times.
 The other thing that increases the frequency of the officer driving past your house is the quantity of neighbors that sign up in a given area or street.
 Several streets have aggressively signed up members, and residents of those areas receive more frequent patrols.
 If crime increases in a given area of East Atlanta, we will shift more patrol attention to that area in an effort to reduce or eliminate the problem, but still take into account the patrol commitment to paying members.
 If a call is dispatched by 911 or as a result of a call to the EASP, the patrol officer will respond regardless of whether you are a member or not.
 The major difference between a member and a non-member is that the Patrol helps deter crime in areas with large concentrations of members, focusing on their homes during times when they aren't responding to 911 calls.
 And if a member is out of town, the Security Patrol officer will have that information and pay extra attention to their residence.

 Q7: How quickly will an East Atlanta Security Patrol officer respond to my call?

-If a Security Patrol officer is on duty when a 911 call is dispatched, the officer will proceed immediately to your house or place of business.
+If a Security Patrol officer is on duty when a 911 call is dispatched, the officer will proceed immediately to your home or place of business.
 This is likely to take no more than 5 minutes.
 For residential burglaries, an on-duty APD officer may not arrive at your home for 30 minutes or longer.
 Security

 Patrol officers are dedicated only to East Atlanta; they don't have to respond to calls in other parts of Zone 6.
 Keep in mind that it’s critical to call the EASP after calling 911.
 In the event that no on-duty officer is available to respond to a 911 call, the dispatcher may hold the call until someone becomes available.
 The EASP officer could be on your street and not know that you require police assistance.
-Unfortunately off-duty officers aren’t considered to be available to take 911 calls even if all other officers are busy handling other emergency calls.
+Unfortunately EASP officers are off-duty and aren’t considered to be available to take 911 calls even if all other officers are busy handling other emergency calls.

 Q8: How do I contact the East Atlanta Security Patrol?